-However, there are several adaptations that can be made to ensure that our clients can return and be comfortable in their own home – which can accelerate an individual’s rehabilitation if bespoke changes are made to meet their needs.
+However, there are several adaptations that can be made to ensure that our clients can return and be comfortable in their own home.
+These changes can even accelerate an individual’s rehabilitation if bespoke changes are made to meet their needs.

 In these cases, the architect must work in close collaboration with the client’s deputy and occupational therapist to work out which is the best way forward in terms of giving a person as much independence as they can, making their life and their carer’s life easier and futureproofing a home for the client’s needs further down the line.